Research

 Digital Twins & Digital Shadows

-In our understanding, a digital twin consists of a set of models of the system, a set of digital shadows [BBD+21], and provides a set of services to use the data and models purposefully with respects to the original system [DMR+20].
+In our understanding, a digital twin of an original system is a software that consists of a set of models of the system, a set of digital shadows [BBD+21], and provides a set of services to use the data and models purposefully with respect to the original system (original definition:[DMR+20], Version 2.0 in [HHMR23], Version 2.2 here).

 Selected Publications